The following message was sent today via email from President Myles Shelton to Galveston College students, faculty and staff:

 For students, faculty, staff, and visitors coming to campus, the Centers for Disease Control and Prevention has issued guidance and safety protocols to help us protect each other from COVID-19.
 The latest information from the CDC essentially states that due to the Delta variant of COVID-19, fully vaccinated and unvaccinated individuals alike should wear facial coverings/face masks indoors in high-transmission areas.
 All of Galveston County has been determined to be a high-transmission area.
 These recommendations are in addition to the recommendations concerning social distancing, hand washing, and other healthy hygiene habits.

 Based on the Governor of Texas’s most recent Executive Order concerning COVID-19, we cannot currently require the wearing of masks on campus; however, we strongly encourage all students, faculty, staff, and visitors to accept personal responsibility and commit to wearing a mask or facial covering while on campus.
 In doing so, you are protecting yourself and others.

 As in previous months, students, faculty, and staff who test positive for COVID-19, who have been exposed to an individual who has tested positive, or who are experiencing symptoms consistent with COVID-19 are required to self-report.
 Additional information concerning COVID-19 and the form to self-report can be found at https://gc.edu/coronavirus-report/.

-Thank you for your efforts to slow the spread of COVID-19 within our campus community.
-The health and safety of our students, faculty, staff, and community is paramount.
-We appreciate your patience, resilience, cooperation, and support, as we continue to respond to the pandemic and to fulfill the mission of Galveston College.
+Thank you for your continued efforts to slow the spread of COVID-19 within our campus community.
+We appreciate your support, encouragement, flexibility, and resilience, as we continue to respond to the COVID-19 pandemic and to fulfill the mission of Galveston College.